By Neil Sanderson ZL1NZ

 9 Sept 2019

-Isobel awoke to the noise, a mechanical roar that came from the distance but was loud enough to shatter the stillness of the late December morning at her family’s bach on Motuihe Island.
+Isobel awoke to the noise, a mechanical roar that came from the distance but was loud enough to shatter the early morning stillness at her family’s bach on Motuihe Island.

 Isobel’s older brother, Ralph, had awakened too.